DImasBo/robota_ua/README.md

 # robota ua project

 # Getting Started
+1) git clone repository and move to robota_ua
-1) need to run kafka, zookeeper and elasticsearch. `docker-compose up --build kafka zookeeper elasticsearch -d`
+2) need to run kafka, zookeeper and elasticsearch. `docker-compose up --build kafka zookeeper elasticsearch -d`
-2) when the services will work then need to run other service: apiinser, apishow, consumer `docker-compose up --build apiinsert apishow consumer -d`
+3) when the services will work then need to run other service: apiinser, apishow, consumer `docker-compose up --build apiinsert apishow consumer -d`

 # Preview A general workflow
 Services: